About Salzman International

 We are also new.
 Like a phoenix, each year we emerge from the ashes of New Years Eve, late in the afternoon on January first, ready and raring to go... the following Monday, bright and early... ;)

 We work hard as an illustration agency: our focus is to be effective, inclusive, and deliver the most creative solutions to our clients.
 But our illustration and motion artists are our real stars.
 They are incredibly talented individuals, and their work runs the show.
-We are proud and humbly thankful to have the opportunity to represent this wonderful group who hail from both sides of the Atlantic: artists who are a mixed bunch, who are inclusive and culturally diverse, culturally-informed and engaged professionals: illustrators, animators, and motion pros who create inspired images and motion graphics that reflect and define concise moments in contemporary culture, that capture the spirit, the tone, the zeitgeist of the moment.
+We are proud and humbly thankful to have the opportunity to represent this wonderful group who hail from both sides of the Atlantic and the Pacific: artists who are a mixed bunch, who are inclusive, culturally diverse, culturally-informed, and engaged professionals: illustrators, animators, and motion pros who create inspired images and motion graphics that reflect and define concise moments in contemporary culture, that capture the spirit, the tone, the zeitgeist of the moment.